GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 # RapportSysteem
 This will be my practice project.
-Creating a report grading system
+Creating a grading system.

+</br>Main goal:
+<ul> - Practise retrieving and modifying data from a database using Python & Sqlite database.
+</br>- Process data using the CRUD method.
+(CREATE, READ, UPDATE and DELETE)</ul>

 </br>The challenge is to start simple and updrage the codes.
 </br> And as im learning more about programming and development make changes that reflect what i've learned.